 Life on a farm is a school of patience; you can’t hurry the crops or make an ox in two days. – Henri Alain

-Having fresh eggs every morning is a dream that can soon be a reality.
-All you need is a small flock of hens and a rooster!
-And of course, you would also need to provide them with proper shelter.
+Having fresh eggs every morning is a dream that you can easily make a reality.
+All you need is a small flock of hens!
+And of course, you also need to provide them with proper shelter.

 The key to a good coop is the design.
 If you are planning to create building plans for a chicken coop it’s important that the coop you design fits the space you plan to put it in.
 The next thing you should consider is ventilation, a coop that has little or no ventilation is a breeding ground for all sorts of diseases.
 Remember, one sick bird can easily contaminate the rest of the flock.

-Here are simple chicken coop designs you may want to use when building a home for your new flock:
+Here are simple chicken coop designs you may want to use for inspiration when building a home for your new flock:

 Chicken Tractor Design